akamming/Domoticz_VolvoRecharge_Plugin/README.md

 uses vcckey (can be acquired by creating an application on getting started page on developer.volvocars.com), and username/password from your Volvo app.

+Warning: Also included open/close commands for the car.
+So make sure your domoticz install is secure before using this plugin